-In a crisis situation, a call to the police is a good place to start.
+In a crisis, a call to the police is the right place to start.
 Many people complain that police do not take accusations of domestic violence seriously.
 That can be true in some circumstances, but on the whole, police are treating domestic violence situations more seriously, and police officers are receiving increased training on the subject.

 The local state attorney or district attorney also may be able to offer some help.
 An increasing number of hospitals, crisis intervention programs, domestic violence shelters, and social service agencies have programs to help domestic violence victims.
 Agencies offering help in cases of domestic violence might be found on any search engine under “Domestic Violence Help,” “Human Services Organizations,” or “Crisis Intervention.”
 If one is working with an attorney in connection with a divorce, the attorney also should be able to initiate the appropriate legal proceedings.

 For information on serving legal papers, click here or call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers by clicking here.